VivekBhat/Flag-Bot/BOT.md

 ### Mocking (20%)
 **Goal:**  mock services and data to support service integration

-Our slackbot bot relies on <a href= "http://apidocs.launchdarkly.com/docs/feature-flags-overview"> LaunchDarkly REST API </a> calls for requesting and posting information.
+Our slackbot bot relies on <a href= "http://apidocs.launchdarkly.com/docs/feature-flags-overview"> LaunchDarkly REST API </a> calls for requesting and manipulating feature flags.
 We have the mock data for LaunchDarkly request/responses in mockdata.json file `[path: FlagLagBot/common/mockdata.json]`